 As a student with us, you can apply to the Faculty of Arts & Social Sciences (FASS) Internship Scheme that offers exclusive opportunities that are ring-fenced for students in the Faculty.

 A myriad of paid, sector-specific internships are available each year in the summer vacation and part-time during term time.
-Just to give you a taster, some of the past employers include Carnegie Publishing, Lancaster Arts, More Music, The Dukes Theatre, Comma Press, Deco Publique, Crowberry Consulting, Fairfield Association, Active Lancashire and the National Trust
+Just to give you a taster, some of the past employers include St John's Hospice, Lancaster Arts, More Music charity, the Dukes Theatre, Comma Press, Deco Publique Events, Active Lancashire, and the National Trust.